At a glance

 Gastric ulcers (peptic ulcers) are open sores which develop in the deep layers of the stomach lining and small intestine which occur due to exposure to the stomach acid (hydrochloric acid) and digestive enzymes which are required for the digestion of food.

 Usually, gastric mucosa, a thick mucus layer, protects the stomach and duodenum from acids and digestive enzymes.
-If this barrier breaks, stomach acids, and enzymes are able to penetrate the deep layers and damage the underlying tissue.
+If this barrier breaks, stomach acids, and enzymes can penetrate the deep layers and damage the underlying tissue.
 Untreated, the ulcer can eventually burn through the entire wall of the stomach allowing digestive juices to enter the peritoneum.

 Several hormones are responsible for the triggering the production of stomach acid including acetylcholine, gastrin, and histamine.
 Ulcers develop when there is an increase in the production of stomach acid or when there is a breach in the protective mucus barrier.
 Below are common causes of gastrointestinal ulcers in cats: